philemonnwanne/Sock-Shop/socks-shop/Deployment.md

 ### After setting up the `EKS` cluster
 Run the following command to retrieve the access credentials for your cluster and configure `kubectl`.

-## Error
+## NoneType Error
-If you come across the following error while trying 'NoneType' object is not iterable
+If you come across the following error
+`'NoneType' object is not iterable`

 `Note:` If you already have a `~/.kube/config`, there could be a conflict between the file to be generated, and the file that already exists that prevents them from being merged.

 If you have a `~/.kube/config` file, and you aren't actively using it, run the following to remove it